Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two ways of creating Development Teams are consistent with Scrum’s values? (choose two)
+### Which two ways of creating Development Teams are consistent with Scrum's values? (choose two)

 - [x] Existing teams propose how they would like to go about organizing into the new structure.
 - [ ] Managers personally re-assign current subordinates to new teams.